-Rock Springs Loop Trail
+Rock Spring Trail

 The Nebo Loop area is famous for its fall leaves.
 But it's a scenic ride anytime.
 You'll go through groves of aspen and maple, with the occasional fir.
 In the early morning, you may surprise deer, moose, and elk as you pop out of the trees into a meadow.
 Wildflowers are everywhere, and include lupine, mule's ear, daisy, and penstemmon.